crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

 1. Make note of your namespace:

   $ cf ic namespace get

   ibm_containers_demo_eu

-  If your namespace is not yet set, you can run:

-  $ cf ic namespace set unique_name_here

 2. First tag your MongoDB image.
 Remember to use your namespace from the first step to replace `[NAMESPACE]` in the tag and push commands below.
+The namespace tag ensures that the image is uploaded to your private registry in the Bluemix cloud.

   List your images:
   ```